duplijan/Todo-App/README.md

-#local storadge will be added
+#local storadge, high priority will be added